commercionetwork/commercio-sdk.dart/docs/lib/crypto/keys_helper.md

 # Keys helper
-Keys helper allows to easily generate new RSA or AES keys
+Keys helper allows to easily generate new RSA or AES keys.

 ## Provided operations
 Below you can find the keys helper's provided operations with some examples